Research in Journalism and Communication

 - Sociological Abstracts provides indexing for over 1500 periodicals in the social sciences.

-- Finding News Articles is useful for locating newspaper article databases, such as Lexis-Nexis Academic, with its full-text access to national and regional American newspapers, Newspaper Source, and indexes to the Portland Oregonian and Eugene Register-Guard.
+- Finding News Articles is useful for locating newspaper article databases, such as Lexis-Nexis Academic, with its full-text access to national and regional American newspapers, Newspaper Source, and Oregon indexes to the Portland Oregonian and Eugene Register-Guard.

 - Business Source Complete provides coverage of periodicals and journals in advertising, marketing, and public relations.